Snow and Ice Measurements with a PSR+

 The sample scans on the right were taken with a PSR+ with a 4 degree lens.
 A reference scan was taken using a reference panel mounted on a tripod in the field.

-In addition to the PSR+ Spectral Evolution offers several other field spectroradiometers for snow and ice research including the RS-5400 for higher resolution scans and the RS-3500 available in a remote sensing bundle.
+In addition to the PSR+ Spectral Evolution offers several other field spectroradiometers for snow and ice research including the SR-6500, RS-8800, RS-5400 and the RS-3500 available in a remote sensing bundle.

 DARWin SP Data Acquisition software is included with all Spectral Evolution spectrometers and spectroradiometers.
 The multi-plot measurement above in DARWin shows a scan of snow and one of ice taken in the Colorado Rockies after an early spring snowfall under a completely cloudless blue sky.
 The green plot is snow; the blue is ice.